lanl-ansi/Alpine.jl/README.md

 ## Underlying solvers

-Though the algorithm implemented in POD is quite involved, most of the hard work and computational bottle-neck would arise in the underlying solvers.
+Though the algorithm implemented in POD is quite involved, most of the hard work and computational bottleneck would arise in the underlying solvers.
 Since every iteration of POD solves a subproblem to optimality, which is typically a convex MILP/MIQCQP and solves a nonconvex NLP/MINLP to local optimality, POD's run time heavily depends on the quality of these solvers.
 For best performance of POD, use commercial solvers such as CPLEX/Gurobi.
 However, due to the flexibility offered by JuMP/MathProgBase, the following solvers are supported in POD:

 | Solver                                                                         | Julia Package                                                |